-Elvis was fated to never perform again in Las Vegas, but the city never forgot the entertainer.
+Elvis was never to perform again in Las Vegas, but the city never forgot the entertainer.
 Perhaps it was fated that a city which embraced Elvis the entertainer, would want to hold on to Elvis the myth.
 Even before his death, tribute artists were performing as Elvis.
 The King used to love catching Brendan Boyer's impression of him, during the Irish Show Band's performances in the Stardust Lounge in the '70s.
 Las Vegas continues to offer tributes to Elvis nightly, 365 days a year.

-A year after Elvis' death a statue was dedicated in his honor at the Hilton (now known as the Las Vegas Hotel & Casino) hotel.
+A year after Elvis' death a statue was dedicated in his honor at the International (now known as the Las Vegas Hotel & Casino) hotel.
 Initially on display outside the showroom in a glass case, the statue was moved outside of the hotel's front door in 2006.

 At the Hard Rock Hotel, one of Elvis' '70s jumpsuits, a gold lamé jacket and a guitar are enshrined under glass.
 While at the Hard Rock Café gold records, belts, a smashed guitar and a telegram from Elvis and the Colonel to the Beatles are just some of the Elvis memorabilia on display.